Best coffee machine in the UK of 2024 - 11 machines reviewed by coffee-lovers

 -

-The design of the milk wand could be improved
+The milk wand could be better

 The Beko CEG5311X Bean to Cup is guaranteed to deliver you great value whilst making coffee at home.
 With an RRP of £349.99 (though it's often found for at least £100 less), this is an all-in-one system for everything from espresso shots to cappuccinos.
-You can adjust the height of the spout to adjust whichever cup size you want to use, and save custom drink preferences for early morning coffees.
+You can adjust the height of the spout to pick whichever cup size you want to use, and save custom drink preferences for early morning coffees.

 The machine runs an automated cleaning cycle after every drink, which only lasts a few seconds, but ensures that your coffee will keep tasting great.
 It also boasts an LCD control panel and integrated coffee bean grinder with 19 different settings.
 That makes this machine as customisable as it is value-friendly.